-- 11. The headteacher is responsible for ensuring the safety, including e-safety, of members of the school community, although the day-to-day responsibility for e-safety will be delegated to the Computing Co-ordinator. - 12.
-The headteacher is responsible for ensuring that the Computing Co-ordinator and other relevant staff receive suitable training to enable them to carry out their e-safety roles and to train other colleagues, as relevant.
+11. The headteacher is responsible for ensuring the safety, including e-safety, of members of the school community, although the day-to-day responsibility for e-safety will be delegated to the IT co-ordinator.

+12. The headteacher is responsible for ensuring that the IT co-ordinator and other relevant staff receive suitable training to enable them to carry out their e-safety roles and to train other colleagues, as relevant.

-- 13. The headteacher will ensure that there are regular communications to monitor and support those in school who carry out the internal e-safety monitoring role. - 14.
-The headteacher should be aware of the procedures to be followed in the event of a serious e-safety allegation being made against a member of staff. - 15.
-The headteacher, having overall responsibility for external relations, must ensure that parents and carers are informed of the school's e-safety policy, including the rules in relation to acceptable use.
+13. The headteacher will ensure that there is a system in place to monitor and support those in school who carry out the internal e-safety monitoring role.

+14. The headteacher will receive regular monitoring reports from the IT coordinator.

+15. The headteacher should be aware of the procedures to be followed in the event of a serious e-safety allegation being made against a member of staff.

+16. The headteacher, having overall responsibility for external relations, must ensure that parents and carers are informed of the school's e-safety policy, including the rules in relation to acceptable use.

-Computing Co-ordinator
+IT co-ordinator

-- 16. The Computing Co-ordinator will: - take day-to-day responsibility for e-safety issues and have a leading role in establishing and reviewing the school's e-safety policy and related documents - ensure that all staff are aware of the procedures that need to be followed in the event of an e-safety incident taking place - provide training and advice for staff - liaise with the local authority - liaise with school's IT technical staff - receive reports of e-safety incidents and create a log of incidents to inform future e-safety developments - meet regularly with the IT governor to discuss current issues, review incident logs and filtering and change control logs - attend relevant meetings of governors - report regularly to the headteacher. - 17.
-The Computing Co-ordinator will receive regular updates through attendance at training sessions and by reviewing guidance documents released by NCI, the local authority and others and ensure. - 18.
-The Computing Co-ordinator should be satisfied that the school owned equipment and electronic communication is encrypted and any use of personal devices follow the e-safety guidance. - 19.
-The Computing Co-ordinator will provide advice, guidance and training for staff as required.
-It is essential that all staff and governors receive e-safety training and understand their responsibilities, as outlined in this policy. - 20.
-The Computing Co-ordinator must be satisfied that: - the school's IT infrastructure is secure and is not open to misuse or malicious attack - the school meets the e-safety technical requirements outlined in the relevant local authority's e-safety policy and guidance - users may only access the school's networks through a properly enforced password protection policy - the use of the network is regularly monitored in order that any misuse or attempted misuse can be reported to the Computing Co-ordinator for investigation.
+- 17. The IT co-ordinator will:

+- take day-to-day responsibility for e-safety issues and have a leading role in establishing and reviewing the school's e-safety policy and related documents

+- ensure that all staff are aware of the procedures that need to be followed in the event of an e-safety incident taking place

+- provide training and advice for staff

+- liaise with the local authority

+- liaise with school's IT technical staff

+- receive reports of e-safety incidents and create a log of incidents to inform future e-safety developments

+- meet regularly with the IT governor to discuss current issues, review incident logs and filtering and change control logs

+- attend relevant meetings of governors

+- report regularly to the headteacher.

+18. The IT co-ordinator will receive regular updates through attendance at training sessions and by reviewing guidance documents released by BECTA, NCI, the local authority and others.

+19. The IT co-ordinator will provide advice, guidance and training for staff as required.
+It is essential that all staff receive e-safety training and understand their responsibilities, as outlined in this policy.

+- 20. The IT co-ordinator must be satisfied that: - the school's IT infrastructure is secure and is not open to misuse or malicious attack - the school meets the e-safety technical requirements outlined in the relevant local authority's e-safety policy and guidance - users may only access the school's networks through a properly enforced password protection policy - the use of the network is regularly monitored in order that any misuse or attempted misuse can be reported to the IT co-ordinator for investigation.

-monitoring software and systems are implemented and updated as agreed in school policies.
+• monitoring software and systems are implemented and updated as agreed in school policies.